-The Office of Undergraduate Research (OUR) is happy to list your program on our website and post your announcement on our internal weekly VT listserv.
-This year, we are encouraging Program Directors to post program information on the new Handshake platform hosted by Career and Professional Development, which will allow you to reach schools across the country, broadly or by your selection.
+The Office of Undergraduate Research (OUR) is happy to list your program on our website and post your announcement on our internal weekly VT listserv message.
+We strongly encourage you to post program information on the Handshake platform hosted by Career and Professional Development (C&PD), which will allow you to reach schools across the country, broadly or by your selection.
 More information is available online: https://career.vt.edu/job-search/Handshake.html

 You will need to establish an account as an employer before posting.
-The platform is very user friendly and the C&PD staff are extremely helpful if you run into any issues.
+The platform is user-friendly and the C&PD staff are extremely helpful if you run into any issues.